Skip to main content

 </h3>

-<p itemProp="description" data-field="description">
+<p itemProp="description" data-agent-content="product-description">

 Comfortable wireless mouse with programmable buttons and long battery life